 - Acropolis The home of the Greek gods is perfect for exploring early in the day.

 - Rhodes' medieval castles The island of Rhodes is packed with crumbling castles perched on cliffs above the sea – perfect for climbing and make-believe.

-- Knossos Young imaginations go into overdrive when let loose in this labyrinth.
+- Knossos Young imaginations go into overdrive when let loose in this ruined palace.

-- Nisyros' volcano See it hiss and hear it bubble, then visit the nearby museum.
+- Nisyros' volcano See it hiss, hear it bubble, then visit the nearby museum.

 - Yemista Veggies (usually tomatoes) stuffed with rice.

 - Pastitsio Buttery macaroni baked with minced lamb.

 - Loukoumadhes Ball-shaped doughnuts served with honey and cinnamon.